Salvatore Todaro (naval officer): Battle of the Atlantic

 On the night of 16 October 1940, during its first Atlantic patrol off the island of Madeira, Cappellini sighted the Belgian steamer Kabalo (5,186 tons), carrying aircraft spare parts, and after unsuccessfully firing three torpedoes, sank her with its deck gun.
 Afterwards, the submarine approached a lifeboat containing twenty-six survivors and towed it for four days towards the Azores; when the boat started sinking after being damaged by the heavy seas, on the fourth day, Todaro had the survivors taken aboard his submarine and proceeded to Salt Island, where they were safely landed in neutral territory.
 To a Belgian officer who expressed his surprise for his sinker's humanitarian initiative, Todaro replied "I am a seaman like you.
 I am convinced that in my place you would have done the same".

 On 22 December 1940 Todaro sailed from Bordeaux for another patrol in command of Cappellini.
 On 5 January 1941, in the stretch of ocean between the Canary Islands and the African coast, Cappellini attacked the 5,029-ton British armed steamship Shakespear, sinking her after a prolonged gun duel in which an Italian gunner was killed.
 Afterwards, Todaro once again took a lifeboat with twenty-two survivors in tow, towing them to the Islands of Cape Verde where they safely landed.
 Cappellini then resumed its patrol and on 14 January it attacked the 7,472-ton British armed merchant Eumaeus off Freetown; after the unsuccessful launch of two torpedoes and a prolonged gun battle in which nine Italian gunners were wounded and Cappellinis executive officer, Lieutenant Danilo Stiepovich, was killed, Eumaeus was sunk.
 Soon afterwards, Cappellini was attacked and damaged by a Supermarine Walrus floatplane.
 The damage forced Todaro to seek refuge in Puerto de La Luz on Gran Canaria; after hasty repairs that lasted three days, Cappellini sailed again on 23 January 1941 and returned to Bordeaux.
 For this patrol, Todaro was awarded a Silver Medal of Military Valor.

 Todaro later carried out two more Atlantic patrols with Cappellini, but scored no further success.

+The events of the patrol are fictionalized in the 2023 Italian film Comandante, starring Pierfrancesco Favino as Todaro.